BOOK ARTS COLLECTION //

-Students who want to browse the collection in the Book Arts room should be sure to make an appointment and bring a validated University I.D.
+Students who want to browse the collection in Visual Resources and Special Collections must bring a validated University I.D.
 Appointments are not necessary but preferred.

-Faculty who want to view artists' books with their class in the Special Collections room should schedule additional time before class to select the books.
-Faculty should pull the items and put them on the blue book cart in the VR&SC room.
-Staff will check out the materials to the faculty member, then send the cart to the Special Collections room before the class time and date.
+Faculty who want to view artists' books with their class must schedule time in room B7 on the lower level of the Greenfield Library.
+They should pull the items in advance and put them on the blue book cart in the VR&SC room.
+Staff will check out the materials to the faculty member, then send the cart down to room B7 before the class time and date.

 Visitors who want to use this collection must submit a written request by letter or e-mail at least 2 weeks in advance.
 Requests should be as specific as possible.

-To schedule use of Book Arts or the Special Collections room, please contact:
+To schedule use of the Book Arts collection, please contact:

 Visual Resources & Special Collections Librarian